codefinity/oeuvre/README.md

 The technology stack used is .Net, but the concept can be applied to all the programming language that supports OOPS.

+## Progress Tracker

-Requirements for Phase One published
+1. Requirements for Phase One published

 https://github.com/codefinity/oeuvre/wiki/Phase-One:-Requirements